Dofoerix/Dfrx-Prompt-Theme/README.md

 ![standard](./screenshots/standard.png)

 - Current folder
-- Git (shown when in a git repo)
+- Git (displayed in the git repo)
-- Execution Time
+- Execution time
-- Exit (broken heart if exit code != 0)
+- Exit (broken heart if exit code ≠ 0)
-- Root (shown if current user is root)
+- Root (displayed if the current user is root)
-- Time (minutes and seconds if prompt is transient)
+- Time (minutes and seconds if the prompt is transient)

 #### Light

 ![light](./screenshots/light.png)

 - Current folder
-- Execution Time
+- Execution time
-- Exit (broken heart if exit code != 0)
+- Exit (broken heart if exit code ≠ 0)
-- Root (shown if current user is root)
+- Root (displayed if the current user is root)
-- Time (minutes and seconds if prompt is transient)
+- Time (minutes and seconds if the prompt is transient)

-### According to transient prompt
+### By transient prompt

-`no_tr` in the name of the config file means this feature disabled in this variant
+`no_tr` in the name of the config file means this feature is disabled in this variant

-More about transient prompt can be found [here](https://ohmyposh.dev/docs/configuration/transient)
+More info about transient prompt can be found [here](https://ohmyposh.dev/docs/configuration/transient)

+## Usage

+1. Install Oh My Posh for your system ([Windows](https://ohmyposh.dev/docs/installation/windows), [macOS](https://ohmyposh.dev/docs/installation/macos), [Linux](https://ohmyposh.dev/docs/installation/macos))
+2. Clone this repository or download one of the configuration files to any folder
+3. Set the theme using [this](https://ohmyposh.dev/docs/installation/customize#config-syntax) guide

+   Replace `~/jandedobbeleer.omp.json` in the command with a path to any variant of this theme (e.g. `~/any-folder/Dfrx-Prompt-Theme/gray/full_no_tr.omp.json`)

+   You can also use the URL of the raw file on GitHub instead of the path (e.g. `https://raw.githubusercontent.com/Dofoerix/Dfrx-Prompt-Theme/main/gray/full_no_tr.omp.json`)